 Our planet needs protecting.
 Gain a deep understanding of the concerns surrounding marine and terrestrial environments and the specialist skills to tackle them on our Marine and Terrestrial Conservation degree in Cambridge.

 As a conservation student at ARU, you’ll go on field trips in the UK and Europe.
 There are also opportunities to view wildlife and ecology in Africa, and experience diving and marine biology overseas.

 As a graduate with practical, hands-on experience, you’ll be equipped to work in marine biology, ecology or conservation with governments, environment agencies and research establishments.

 Individuals, organisations and governments around the world are increasingly concerned about the welfare of our planet and everything on it.
-This includes our marine environments where many factors, including human behaviour, have left a large number of species at risk.
+This includes both our marine and terrestrial environments where many factors, including human behaviour, have left a large number of species at risk.

-Our course allows you to develop a deep understanding of concerns relating to marine environments, and to look at ways of resolving those concerns.
+Our course allows you to develop a deep understanding of concerns relating to marine and terrestrial environments, and to look at ways of resolving those concerns.